 - Show interest in and extensive knowledge of factory production equipment

 - Demonstrate strong skills in industrial mechanics and CNC machining

-- Be methodical, precise and able to concentrate
+- Be methodical, precise and able to concentrate well

-Who hires machining technicians?
+Who hires CNC machinist technicians?

-For questions about our services, machining, or any other information, please, contact us at (514) 422 – 8282.
+If you are in need of our services or further information, contact us at (514) 422 – 8282.